hpgavin/HPGdaac/README.md

 ## Installation

+The current version (this version) of HPGdaac works on the Raspberry Pi 4B hardware running the 2023-10-10 release of **32 bit** Raspsbery Pi OS (Debian 12 (bookworm) kernel 6.1.0-rpi4-rpi-v8)

-1. clone software from github to your RPi, e.g., to your ~/Code/ directory
+1. clone software from github to your RPi, e.g., e.g., to your ~/Code/ directory
 ```
 mkdir ~/Code
 cd ~/Code